jsonprocessor/son2/README.md

 It is a simple application with:
 * ScalaTest for test
 * ScalaMock for mock
-* ScalaCheck for rroperty-based testing
+* ScalaCheck for property-based testing
-* Vaadin for view
-* Dropwizard for Rest
 * Jackson to convert json
 * JsonPath to filtering json
 * json-patch to patch json